yodkwtf/nodejs-e-commerce-api/readme.md

 This is a backend application built with NodeJS that provides an API for an E-commerce website.
 The API allows clients to create and manage products, categories, and orders, as well as handle authentication and authorization of users.

+## Preview

+See the live documentation powered by SwaggerUI at [https://e-commerce-api-dk.up.railway.app](https://e-commerce-api-dk.up.railway.app/)

 ## Installation

 To use this application, follow these steps: